harcokuppens/xenomai3_rpi_gpio/install/installation_of_xenomai_3.0.8_on_mainline_kernel_branch_v4.14.110_from_kernel.org__problem_linux_gpio.md

     # store debian package in distribution directory
     cd ../
-    mv linux-image-4.9.51-*.deb dist/
+    mv linux-image-4.14.110-*.deb dist/

-package all build device tree files to install on rpi later
+package all build device tree files to install on rpi later<br>

+    DT_ARCHIVE="$PWD/dist/devicetree.tgz"
     cd  linux/arch/arm/boot/dts
-    tar -czvf ../../../../../dist/devicetree.tgz bcm283*.dtb
+    tar -czvf "$DT_ARCHIVE" bcm283*.dtb
+    cd -

-    # note:
+note:

-    #   - for rpi we have : bcm27*.dtb and overlays/*
+- for rpi we have : bcm27\*.dtb and overlays/*
-    #   - for vanilla(kernel.org) kernel we have no overlays, we only have bcm283*.dtb  files for rpi board
+- for vanilla(kernel.org) kernel we have no overlays, we only have bcm283\*.dtb  files for rpi board

-    cd ../../../../..

 Build xenomai 3.0.8 user-space libraries and tools

     # configure details see : https://xenomai.org/installing-xenomai-3-x/#_configuring